JPMorgan to face U.S. class action in $10 billion MBS case

-NEW YORK A federal judge on Tuesday said JPMorgan Chase & Co must face a class action lawsuit by investors who claimed the largest U.S. bank misled them about the safety of $10 billion of mortgage-backed securities it sold before the financial crisis.
+NEW YORK A federal judge on Tuesday said JPMorgan Chase & Co (JPM.N) must face a class action lawsuit by investors who claimed the largest U.S. bank misled them about the safety of $10 billion (6.17 billion pounds) of mortgage-backed securities it sold before the financial crisis.

 U.S. District Judge Paul Oetken in Manhattan certified a class action as to JPMorgan's liability but not as to damages, saying it was unclear how investors could value the certificates they bought, given how the market was "not particularly liquid."
 He said the plaintiffs could try again to certify a class on damages.